flashvayne/mysql-mybatis-pagination/README.md

 logger.info("pageInfo: {}", pageInfo);
 ```
 *Notice：
-Pagination is only valid from "Page.start()" to "Page.end()".
+Pagination only takes effect between "Page.start()" and "Page.end()".
-The query after "Page.end()" that was executed will not be paged again unless "Page.start()" is called again to start a new paging process.
+Pagination will not be applied to any query executed after line "Page.end()", unless "Page.start()" is called again to start a new paging process.
 # Author Info
 Email: flashvayne@gmail.com